-Houses built between 1964 and 1973 may have branch circuit aluminum wiring.
+Homes, buildings, condos, and co-ops built between 1964 and 1973 may have branch circuit aluminum wiring.
 In 1974, two persons died in a home fire caused by faulty aluminum wiring.
-After an extensive investigation of the cause of the fire, the US Consumer Product Safety Commission issued Publication 516, REPAIRING ALUMINUM WIRING.
+After an extensive investigation of the cause of the fire, the US Consumer Product Safety Commission issued Publication 516, Repairing Aluminum Wiring.

 Aluminum wiring is typically marked with the word ALUMINUM or the symbol AL. Since most homes initially wired with branch circuit aluminum wiring have had additional wiring installed, it is important to examine visible labeling on the wiring.
 However, even a careful examination may fail to turn up the presence of branch circuit aluminum wiring.

-The aluminum wiring that is of concern is branch circuit wiring (typically 15‑amp, 12 AWG and 20‑amp, 10 AWG) manufactured before before 1973.
+The aluminum wiring that is of concern is branch circuit wiring (12 AWG and 10 AWG wire) manufactured before 1973.
 The hazard exists when aluminum wiring is improperly used in devices designed for copper wiring.
-Copper-clad aluminum wiring is not considered hazardous.
+Copper-clad aluminum wiring (usually marked CU-CLAD AL or CU-CLAD ALUMINUM) is not considered hazardous.
 When this branch circuit aluminum wiring was improperly attached to devices such as switches and outlets that were not designed for aluminum wiring, the junctions can become warm due to a poor connection.
 This heating can result in a fire.
 Over time, multiple factors cause the risks to increase.

-Aluminum wiring is commonly used in wiring of larger equipment (central air-conditioning compressors, sub-panel feeders, electric dryers, etc.).
-Aluminum wiring is also used to connect the electric meter to the circuit breaker panel, and as the main electric service drop from the power company to a home or building.
-Although you cannot tell from this photograph, the large wires connected to the circuit breaker at the top of the photograph to the right are aluminum.
-You can see the aluminum neutral wire in the lower right-hand corner of the picture.
+Aluminum wiring is commonly used to provide electric power to larger equipment (air-conditioning compressors, sub-panel feeders, electric dryers, etc.).
+Aluminum wiring is also used to connect the electric meter to the circuit breaker panel, and as the main electric service drop from the power company to a building.
+Although you may not be able to tell from this photograph, the large wires connected to the circuit breaker at the top of the photograph to the right are aluminum.
+You can also see the aluminum neutral wire in the lower right-hand corner of the picture.

 Aluminum wiring is widely used in electric power transmission.
 Aluminum wiring is found in industrial and other settings where large amounts of wire are needed.
 As long as the aluminum wiring is properly installed, it is not hazardous.